Ei3-kw/Grimalkin/README.md

 - SM_phone_controller.cs
 - demo_profile_controller.cs

+Each script will detail how data privacy and security is ensured and describe how and why we use the data in this section.

+*(Note that in the current version this is not the case as Tobii support is not in this version)*

 # External sources used
-this is a list of all the assets used in the project, including 3D models, code, and other miscellaneous.
+This is a list of all the assets used within the code base of the project, including 3D models, code, and other miscellaneous.
   - https://assetstore.unity.com/packages/3d/props/electronics/web-camera-164934
   - https://assetstore.unity.com/packages/3d/environments/apartment-kit-124055
   - https://assetstore.unity.com/packages/3d/props/electronics/next-gen-camera-37365